go-martini/martini/README.md

 * Great 'out of the box' feature set.
 * **Fully compatible with the [http.HandlerFunc](http://godoc.org/net/http#HandlerFunc) interface.**

+## More Middleware
+For more middleware and functionality, check out the [martini-contrib](http://github.com/codegangsta/martini-contrib) repository.

 ## Table of Contents
 * [Classic Martini](#classic-martini)
   * [Handlers](#handlers)